MicrosoftDocs/winrt-api/windows.networking.xboxlive/xboxlivedeviceaddress_islocal.md

 # Windows.Networking.XboxLive.XboxLiveDeviceAddress.IsLocal

 ## -description

+Gets a Boolean value indicating whether this **XboxLiveDeviceAddress** represents the local device.

+> [!IMPORTANT]
-This API is not available to all apps.
+> This API is not available to all apps.
 Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.

 ## -property-value

-This API is not available to all apps.
-Unless your developer account is specially provisioned by Microsoft, calls to these APIs will fail at runtime.
+`True` when this **XboxLiveDeviceAddress** represents the local device; `False` otherwise.

 ## -remarks